 From the Buena Vista Social Club™ ELIADES OCHOA

-“There are no distances, languages or borders, there is nothing like that in the music I create.
-I am a jíbaro (farmer) who lives proudly every time I finish a performance with an standing ovation, and I owe it to my culture that I have never stopped doing traditional Cuban music.
-Cuban son is the highlight expression of my art.
-“Eliades Ochoa
+“There are no distances, languages or borders, nothing like that in the music I create.
+I am a jíbaro (farmer) who lives proudly after finishing a performance with a standing ovation, and I owe it to my culture that I have never stopped doing traditional Cuban music.
+Cuban son is the signature dish in my restaurant! ” Eliades Ochoa